Murder-accused Mongrel Mob member Raymond Jury takes the stand in Rotorua High Court trial

 That same day, he received a text from Maney saying "the old c**t's dead", he said.

-Jury denied having anything to do with any of the injuries found on Rikihana's body.
+Jury denied having anything to do with the injuries found on Rikihana's body.

 However, it was the Crown's case that Jury had badly beaten Rikihana, hit him with a hammer, strangled him with a towel and likely dragged his bloodied body around the lawn before driving him to his friend's house and dumping him on the driveway.